Brooks Brothers: Film, television, and theatre

+Fiction

 The lead character Lestat de Lioncourt in Anne Rice's Vampire Chronicles often describes himself wearing suits by Brooks Brothers.

-F. Scott Fitzgerald refers to Brooks Brothers clothing in his debut novel, This Side of Paradise.

 Mary McCarthy's short story "The Man in the Brooks Brothers Shirt," which can be found in her collection The Company she keeps, 1942, is one of the more famous literary references to the Brooks Brothers.

-Bret Easton Ellis refers to clothing from Brooks Brothers worn by Patrick Bateman and his colleagues in his controversial novel, American Psycho.

-James Thurber refers to Brooks Brothers shirts in some of his short stories.
-Kurt Vonnegut also refers to a Brooks Brothers suit worn by the main character in his book, Jailbird.

 Writers John O'Hara, Somerset Maugham and J. P. Marquand incorporated Brooks Brothers into their stories as a means to draw out character traits.

 Richard Yates not only wore Brooks Brothers clothing throughout his life, but he often referred to the brand in his writing, including in A Good School, in which one of the characters tries to hang himself with a Brooks Brothers belt.

-Novelist W.E.B.
-Griffin often mentioned Brooks Brothers military uniforms, Dress uniform and Dress Mess uniform in particular, in his best-selling Brotherhood of War and The Corps book series.

 Writer Tom Wolfe makes repeated mentions of Brooks Brothers in his essays on style and status.

 In Kathryn Stockett's novel The Help, Skeeter wears one of her father's Brooks Brothers shirts.

-In the 2015 comic book Ms. Marvel #18 by Marvel Comics, the supervillain Kamran is derisively referred to by Kamala Khan's older brother, Aamir, as "that walking Brooks Brothers franchise."